yreclab/YREC-Wrappers/README.md

 # YREC-Wrappers
 Wrappers, helpful codes, and additional machinery to interface with YREC with languages such as Python.

-newheader_yrec provides a means of reading in .track, .last, and .store files as pandas dataframes or astropy tables.
-Provides a python interface for loading YREC data products.
+Presented here as individual scripts to copy/paste and/or download.
+Compatible with command line and Jupyter/Spyder programs

 ## newheader_yrec:
 Provides the user with a modified wrthead.f file, to be used in the compiling/recompiling process.
 Allows for the generation of output files in a format that is better suited to reading into pandas, astropy.table, etc. and other modern astronomical data analysis tools for python.